techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Networking/IP Addressing.md

 3. I located my phone's private IP address by opening the Settings menu, and from there opening the WiFi settings.
 It displayed the IP adress with some other information like Security and Network Speed.

-In order to locate my tablet's private IP address, I went to the terinal and used the ipconfig command
+In order to locate my tablet's private IP address, I used the terminal and the ipconfig command:

 4.